zshahrukh/aef-orchestration-framework/AEF_DEPLOYMENT.md

-   LOCAL_WORKING_DIRECTORY="$HOME/aef-demo"     # Replace with your preferred local directory GITHUB_USER_NAME="your-github-username"      # Replace with your GitHub username AEF_OPERATOR_EMAIL="[email address removed]" # Replace with the AEF operator's email address
+   LOCAL_WORKING_DIRECTORY="$HOME/aef-demo"     # Replace with your preferred local directory GITHUB_USER_NAME="your-github-username"      # Replace with your GitHub username AEF_OPERATOR_EMAIL="[email address removed]" # Replace with the AEF operator's email address AEF_TERRAFORM_BUCKET="your-bucket"           # Replace with an existing bucket in your project (should be created manually).
+Used to store terraform state
    ```
 3. Enable required APIs:
     ```bash